-1. Discussion on ongoing work related to transition
+3.1 Discussion on ongoing work related to transition

-Findings from a rapid background mapping; Veronica Walford and Clare Dickinson, IHP for UHC2030 consultants
+Findings from a rapid background mapping

+Veronica Walford and Clare Dickinson, International Health Partnership for UHC2030 consultants

 An overview was provided of the rapid mapping of group member policies and definitions on transition.
-This highlighted diversity of definitions and understanding of transition among working group members.
-Sustainability definitions are also varied but most tend to have a focus on increased coverage and health outcomes/impact.
-Policies of working group members on transition also varied.
+This highlighted the diversity of definitions and understanding of 'transition' among working group members.
+Definitions of 'sustainability' are also varied but most tend to have a focus on increased coverage and health outcomes/impact.
+The policies of working group members on transition also varied.
 Global Health Initiatives (GHI) have formal policies that include objective criteria and roadmaps for transition with country guidelines in place.
-GF and GAVI also have fairly long timelines for transition, growing domestic finance share, regular monitoring and recognition of the need to embed transition early on in program design.
+GF and GAVI also have fairly long timelines for transition, growing domestic finance share, regular monitoring and recognition of the need to embed transition early on in programme design.
 Their policies also underline alignment with health plans and the need to fund the health sector overall.
-Bilateral partners have less formal policies; triggers for transition can include various factors not just funding ability.
-When bilateral funding end other modalities for engagement through pooled TA and centrally managed funds continue.
-WB and WHO tend to have a sector perspective on transition and focus on the bigger picture.
+Bilateral partners have less formal policies; triggers for transition can include various factors, not just funding ability.
+When bilateral funding ends, other modalities for engagement through pooled technical assistance (TA) and centrally managed funds continue.
+The WB and WHO tend to have a sector perspective on transition and focus on the bigger picture.

-For majority of members sustainability means increased effective coverage of priority interventions to progress to UHC rather than sustainability of particular programs.
-Health financing transition work focuses on improving efficiency while ensuring service coverage and reducing out of pocket (OOP) reliance.
-For other members including, academia, BMGF and Civil society, transition work is a priority but explicit policies are not in place but work focuses on various analytical work and development of tools to inform policies and influence political engagement on transition.
-For BMGF work has focused on developing systematic transition finance mechanisms to support countries transitioning from different funding partners.
+For the majority of members, sustainability means increased effective coverage of priority interventions to progress to UHC rather than sustainability of particular programmes.
+Health financing transition work focuses on improving efficiency while ensuring service coverage and reducing out-of-pocket (OOP) reliance.
+For other members - including academia, BMGF and civil society - transition work is a priority; however, explicit policies are not in place and the focus is on a variety of analytical work and the development of tools to inform policies and influence political engagement on transition.
+For BMGF, work has focused on developing systematic transition finance mechanisms to support countries transitioning from different funding partners.

-Broadly three categories of transition work can be seen; 1) program level work, e.g. preparedness and assessment tools, 2) Health system assessments and support e.g. HTA, fiscal space analysis, PFM alignment to financing systems 3) conceptual thinking and learning for policy development e.g. reviews in most cases focusing on one funding source.
-While there is consensus on some of the elements of a successful transition multiple tools and planning processes are sometimes required of countries sometimes in an uncoordinated way.
-All recognize that building capacity takes time and there is need for a system perspective but not clear if this translates into direct work on integrating and supporting systems for prioritization.
+Broadly, three categories of transition work can be seen: (1) programme-level work, for example preparedness and assessment tools; (2) health system assessments and support, for example health technology assessment (HTA), fiscal space analysis, public financial management (PFM) alignment to financing systems; and (3) conceptual thinking and learning for policy development, for example reviews in most cases focusing on one funding source.
+While there is consensus on some of the elements of a successful transition, multiple tools and planning processes are sometimes required of countries - at times in an uncoordinated way.
+All recognize that building capacity takes time and there is a need for a system perspective but it is not clear if this translates into direct work on integrating and supporting systems for prioritization.

-Apparent gaps include scarcity of reviews that look at multiple exits in one country and limited evidence on the effectiveness of policies over time.
-Advocacy on UHC at country level appears to be limited and political engagement on implications on sector wide transition is underdeveloped in many countries.
+Apparent gaps include scarcity of reviews that look at multiple exits in one country and limited evidence on the effectiveness of policies over a period of time.
+Advocacy on UHC at country level appears to be limited and political engagement on implications on sector-wide transition is underdeveloped in many countries.

-Opportunities exist to link transition to work on different parts of health system efficiency and forging collaboration across the system.
-There are also opportunities to develop principles of more harmonized way of working at country level and provide a stronger focus on what happens after assessments, best practises on strengthening institutional capacity.
+Opportunities exist to link transition to work on different parts of health system efficiency and forging collaborations across the system.
+There are also opportunities to develop principles for more harmonized ways of working at country level and provide a stronger focus on what happens after assessments, and best practices on strengthening institutional capacity.

-Institutions for transition towards UHC,
+Institutions for transition towards UHC

-Agnes Soucat: Director, Health Systems Governance and Finance, WHO
+Agnes Soucat, Director, Health Systems Governance and Financing, WHO

-"Defining transition in which the per capita amount of external financing declines while indicators of (1) overall population and health and (2) overall access to health services do not decline"
+'Defining transition in which the percapita amount of external financing declines while indicators of (1) overall population and health and (2) overall access to health services do not decline' William Savedoff